sei-curiosity/week08day01-04-react-film-lab/PART-2.md

 You have now triggered the events you'll need to update your app.
 Next, you'll add states to your app - data in your React app that will change (like if the user adds a film to the Faves list)

-#### Step 1: Create a constructor for the `Fave` component

-The first state you'll add will be whether a currently selected film is a user's favorite.

-Add a constructor method to the `Fave` component.
-Remember that any time you add a constructor to a class-based component, you have to call the `super` method (and pass it `props`).

-#### Step 2: Set the initial state
+#### Step 1: Set the initial state

 By default, a film is not a user's favorite.

-Back to the `Fave` component, set `this.state` to an object with the key `isFave` and the value `false`.
+Back to the `Fave` component, set the state to an object with the key `isFave` and the value `false`.
 This will set up the initial state of the component.

-#### Step 3: Set the state in your event handler
+#### Step 2: Set the state in your event handler

 When the user clicks the Fave icon/button to add or remove a film from their favorites list, the app should change the film's `isFave` state to reflect that.